SomeVlad/old.somevlad.github.io/_posts/2017-07-20-semicolon.md

 Where do these statements come from?

-# Ignorance
+<span class='h1'>Ignorance</span>

 [This talk](https://www.destroyallsoftware.com/talks/wat){:target="_blank" rel="noopener noreferrer"},
 for example.
 All of this derived from lack of understanding how javascript actually works.
-How does plus operator works, how its type conversion works, what is `ToPrimitive`, how parser and interpreter analyze code.
+How does plus operator work, how its type conversion works, what is `ToPrimitive`, how parser and interpreter analyze code.